 We all lead busy lives, but it pays to find time to keep on top of our finances.
 Here, Andrew Talbot of Expat Financial Planning, part of Globaleye Group, highlights some things we should take note of when managing our money.
-(And read on for details of how to hear a webinar on the topic, on 6 December.)

 While many people make financial plans in time for the start of a new year, it should really be an ongoing process.
 Such a plan can act as a road map for your money – and, like a map, it’s helpful to look at once in a while to ensure that you’re on track.
 Lifetime financial forecasting is a way to help you examine how your spending, savings and investing will affect your plans for the future.
 It can help you see how much you need on hand to live comfortably and, most importantly, prepare for the ongoing costs of your lifestyle and any unexpected expenses.